 - COMBINE THE WET INGREDIENTS: Use an electric mixer on medium speed to beat the butter and 1 ½ cups sugar for 3-5 minutes (mixture should be light and fluffy).
-With the mixer on medium-low, add the vanilla, lemon extract, and 1 tablespoon lemon zest, followed by the eggs.
+With the mixer on medium-low, add the vanilla, lemon extract, lemon juice, and 1 tablespoon lemon zest, followed by the eggs.
 Mix until just combined.

 - FINISH THE DOUGH: With the mixer on low, gradually add the dry ingredients into the bowl and mix until the dry ingredients are just incorporated.
 Scrape down the sides as needed and make sure the ingredients have fully combined.

 - SHAPE DOUGH BALLS: Scoop about 1 tablespoon of dough at a time and roll into balls (you may need to wet your hands).
 Roll the balls into the lemon sugar mixture and place on the prepared cookie sheet.
 Gently flatten the center of ball using the bottom of a spoon or your thumb.
 Continue another 12 times, keeping the cookies about 2 inches apart.